AestheticVoyager/mergesort/README.md

+## Mergesort

+Most implementations produce a stable sort, which means that the order of equal elements is the same in the input and output.
+Merge sort is a divide and conquer algorithm that was invented by [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) in 1945.

 ## Goal

 Our goal is to compare the length and "complexity" of the same code in many different languages.
 Which language is the best?
 Now we can know.